fyngyrz/aa_macro/enhancement.md

 reasonable question that isn't of the "how do I write Python" variety.
 I also take interesting suggestions under consideration.

-Thanks for considering my macro() class.
+Thanks for taking a look at my macro() class.
 Time is the most valuable thing we have.
 I truly appreciate you spending some of yours on this, and that includes casual glances.